COVID Recovery ∙ Economy

 Make outdoor dining a part of New York City.

-Over 10,000 restaurants participated in outdoor dining, which the city estimated has saved over 100,000 jobs.
+Over 10,000 restaurants participated in outdoor dining, which the city estimated has saved almost 100,000 jobs.
 In September, the Mayor announced the program would be extended permanently and year round.
 We support this move and will propose ways to make it easier for businesses to comply with outdoor dining regulations and to update city code to ensure this measure is a permanent fixture in our cityscape.

 Make to-go cocktails a permanent fixture.